Study In New Zealand

 • Teaching is more research-focused, and students are inspired to sharpen their critical and analytical thinking skills and develop different solutions & approaches toward a problem.

-• New Zealand ranked second on the Global Peace Index 2021.
+• New Zealand ranked fourth on the Global Peace Index 2024.

 • Violent crimes are very low in the country.